engineering-collaboration/book/docs/book/introduction/README.md

 ---
 title: Introduction
-description: OpenCollaboration presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
-This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.
+description: OpenCollaboration provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.
 ---

 # Introduction

-Software companies must adapt to rapid technological, economic, and political changes to viably compete in any market.
+Successful software companies adapt to rapid technological, economic, and political changes to viably compete in any market.
 This fact introduces the paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.

-*OpenCollaboration* presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
+Within *OpenCollaboration*, we discuss intramural strategies that have proven useful for a broad spectrum of organizations.
 This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.

 ## Structure